xtn59/graphite-source/README.md

 graphite requires;

+	python-pygame      package manager
+	tk                 package manager
-	pygame, tkinter, mutagen, tinytag
+	tinytag            pip
-	subprocess, decimal, os, time, sys, random
+	mutagen            pip

-graphite is a minimal, one file music player. it can play all popular music formats, including;
+graphite is a minimal, one file music player. it's written in python. not much more i can say.

-.flac .wav .mp3
-.m4a .ogg .alac
+enjoy